mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --include=REGEXP

    This option is a regular expression to be matched against table names in ``databasename.tablename`` format.
-It is passed directly to |xtrabackup|'s :option:`xtrabackup --tables` option.
+It is passed directly to xtrabackup's :option:`xtrabackup --tables` option.
 See the :program:`xtrabackup` documentation for details.

 .. option:: --incremental